 - Automatic feature recognition including 4 Axis, variable taper, variable land, taper & holes

 - Roughing and finishing cuts easily applied to multiple punches or dies

 - Multiple tagging options with auto tag removal

 - Reverse cutting on roughing, finishing and tag removal passes

 - No-core pocket destruction of round, irregular and tapered apertures

 - Cutting technology change points can be applied to any cut

 - Simple and intuitive tool to add multiple tags and corner relief

 Extensive range of CAD interfaces and powerful modelling.
-VISI can work directly with Parasolid, IGES, CATIA v4 & v5, Pro-E, UG, STEP, Solid Works, Solid Edge, ACIS, DXF, DWG, STL and VDA files.
+VISI can work directly with Parasolid, IGES, CATIA, Creo, UG-NX, STEP, Solid Works, Solid Edge, Inventor, ACIS, DXF, DWG, JT Open, STL and VDA files.
 The extensive range of translators ensures that users can work with data from almost any supplier.
 Companies working with complex designs will benefit from the simplicity with which their customer’s CAD data can be manipulated.
 VISI can work directly with wireframe, solid, surface and mesh data or a combination of all four, providing the user with tools to work with any CAD model or to quickly construct the information from paper drawings ready for wire machining.

 Intuitive operation user interface.
 The 2 and 4 axis machining operations give the user a choice of parameters such as machining direction, auto offsetting, lead on/off radius, tag distance, lead off distance, lead on/off technology to name just a few.
 Each parameter is accompanied by a bitmap giving the user additional information on how it will affect the resultant toolpath.